Damian-Curran/A-JEE-Application-for-Measuring-Document-Similarity/README.md

 The main technologies used to achieve our wanted outcome are: Eclipse, Apache Tomcat and lastly RabbitMQ.

-We will be focusing on using Java RMI(Remote Method Invocation), a Java API that lets us perform remote method invoaction.
+We will be focusing on using Java RMI(Remote Method Invocation), a Java API that lets us perform remote method invocation.

 RabbitMQ is an open source message broker.
 We use it for adding tasks to a queue.
 Hopefully you will have a better understanding of RabbitMQ with the use of the image below.